 Very few people can remain immune to the unparalleled beauty of the 3 sisters and the surrounding Blue Mountains.

-Brimming with a variety of scenic attractions, the Blue Mountains area is actually spectacular enough to warrant a World Heritage badge.
+Brimming with a variety of scenic attractions, the Blue Mountains area was actually spectacular enough to warrant a World Heritage badge.

-Boasting weathered peaks and cliffs that were formed more than a thousand years ago, this area is also reputed for its teeming wildlife and exceptional views.
+Boasting weathered peaks and cliffs that were formed thousands of years ago, this area is also reputed for its teeming wildlife and exceptional views.

-Three Sisters Lookout
+Echo Point, The Three Sisters Lookout

 We might never know how true the aboriginal legend is, but there’s no denying the spectacular views that visitors are treated to when they visit this picturesque Blue Mountains attraction.